Planning commission approves redevelopment plan for former Escondido Country Club

 The Escondido Planning Commission voted 5-1 on Oct.
 24 at City Hall to recommend NUWI’s development in the northwest part of the city to the City Council, which will hear the matter Nov.
 15. Commissioner Joe Garcia was the lone no vote and Stan Weiler recused himself due to a conflict of interest.

-The three-hour meeting featured dozens of residents speaking, mainly from two groups — Restore Our Country Club and the Escondido Country Club Homeowners Organization — each sporting shirts for their cause.
+The three-hour meeting featured dozens of residents speaking, mainly from two groups — Renew Our Country Club and the Escondido Country Club Homeowners Organization — each sporting shirts for their cause.
 Of the 119 in attendance, 60 were against and 59 supported the project, according to a tally by city staff.

 “I walked the course last week,” Commissioner Jeff Weber said.
 “I can’t find a reason not to support it.
 It’s time to accept change and move on.”